marcus-crane/utf9k/src/content/blog/2024-12-01 Beeminder Lessons Year One.md

 They should be generally applicable to any goal measurement, even outside of Beeminder so if you get value either way then that's great to hear.
 ## Pace yourself

-When starting out with Beeminder, it can be very tempting to enter all starry eyed and set yourself up with a few goals to do daily.
+When starting out with Beeminder, it can be very tempting to enter all starry-eyed and set yourself up with a few goals to do daily.

 There's nothing wrong with daily goals but continue down this path and suddenly you'll find yourself stressed trying to juggle all of these commitments.